awsdocs/aws-systems-manager-user-guide/doc_source/sysman-doc-syntax.md

 Required: No

 **runtimeConfig**
 \(Schema version 1\.2 only\) The configuration for the instance as applied by one or more Systems Manager plugins\.
-Plugins are not guaranteed to run in sequence\.
+Plugins aren't guaranteed to run in sequence\.
 Type: Dictionary<string,PluginConfiguration>
 Required: No